Rice

 Real close, I see the hair all curl and bleet is goin’.

-My little goat as whole as a fresh pitchah of lemonade.
+My little goat as whole as a fresh pitchah of

 They think him sweet and tangy, served for dinnuh.